GarciaFrida/Python_Projects_DC/README.md

-# Python_Game
+# Python_Projects_DC
-This is my python game project.
+These are my little python projects.